react-navigation/react-navigation/docs/api/navigators/StackNavigator.md

 Whether you can use gestures to dismiss this screen.
 Defaults to true on iOS, false on Android.

+#### `mode`

+Defines mode for an individual screen (show a modal in a card stack, or a card stack in a modal).
+Accepts "modal" or "card".

 ### Navigator Props

 The navigator component created by `StackNavigator(...)` takes the following props: